Randy Arozarena Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.7 K/9, the fifth-best in MLB.
+- The 9.4 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in the league.

-- The Reds' 5.22 team ERA ranks 25th across all league pitching staffs.
+- The Reds have the 23rd-ranked team ERA among all MLB pitching staffs (4.95).

-- Greene (0-0) takes the mound for the Reds in his fourth start of the season.
-He's put together a 5.14 ERA in 14 2/3 innings pitched, with 23 strikeouts.
+- Lodolo (2-0) takes the mound for the Reds in his fourth start of the season.
+He's put together a 2.12 ERA in 17 2/3 innings pitched, with 27 strikeouts.

-- In his last outing on Wednesday against the Atlanta Braves, the right-hander threw six innings, giving up three earned runs while surrendering seven hits.
+- In his last time out on Thursday against the Philadelphia Phillies, the left-hander tossed five innings, allowing two earned runs while surrendering eight hits.

-- The 23-year-old has a 5.14 ERA and 14.8 strikeouts per nine innings in three games this season, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.